 Q: What type of research, or in industry terms “due diligence”, is required to invest in alternatives?
 A: Experience, education and a consistent approach to due diligence applies to both traditional and alternative investing.
 Risks such as leverage, organizational controls, auditors & legal advisors play an important part.
 Both require strong initial and ongoing due diligence.
 At Northland Wealth we regularly travel across North America and Europe to meet and review the leading institutional alternative managers to ensure we complete an in-depth review before we invest.

 Q: Can alternatives improve performance?
 A: The addition of asset classes which have a low, or better yet, negative correlation to a traditional stock and bond portfolio may reduce the volatility of the overall portfolio or, in other words, improve the consistency of returns which can be beneficial in aiding in total return over time.

 Q: Are all alternatives investment managers similar?
 A: There is an even greater disparity in performance between the top performers and the average when compared to traditional investment managers- there are the best, then there are the rest.
 Given the unique nature of the asset classes and trading strategies involved it is even more important to be in the top 2 deciles of managers in order to obtain the desired return given the risks.
 An investor needs to either be with the best of the class or maybe not invest in alternatives at all.

-Northland Wealth is recognized in the industry as a unique and leading Canadian wealth manager.
+Northland Wealth is recognized in the industry as a unique and leading Canadian family office.
 We are often invited to participate and/or speak at ‘invite only’ leading industry events; in many cases we are the only Canadian attendee outside of the large Canadian institutional pensions.
 It is through the relationships forged at these events that we are able to access the leading institutional alternative managers in the world – Carlyle Group, AQR, Citadel, Marathon, Grosvenor, EnTrust , Avenue and Northleaf Capital to name a few.